SimformSolutionsPvtLtd/Jetpack-compose-sample/README.md

-# Basic sample project to get started with Jetpack-Compose
+# About this project

-It's a very small project to learn about Jetpack compose.
-We have used **LazyColumn, LazyRow, Column, Text, Image, Spacer** composable functions.
+ - It's a very small project to learn about Jetpack compose
+ - We have used **LazyColumn, LazyRow, Column, Text, Image, Spacer** composable functions
+ - For more information, please read the documentation [documentation](https://developer.android.com/jetpack/compose)
+ - You need latest android studio canary version to run this project.
+You can download from [here](https://developer.android.com/studio/preview)

 ## Screenshots & GIF